-The proposed use will be in a new permanent and temporary buildings with new associated site improvements, including parking, vehicle circulation, landscaping and trash enclosures.
+The proposed use will be in new permanent building with new associated site improvements, including parking, vehicle circulation, landscaping and trash enclosures.
 These improvements have been reviewed for adherence to applicable development standards and guidelines.
 The proposed architecture and landscape architecture, as conditioned, will result in esthetically acceptable development.